 In this activity, you will be making a watershed model!

-What is a watershed?
+Ever heard of a watershed?
 You may not realize it, but you are in one right now!
 A watershed is not only an area that we all live in, but it is a place that provides a habitat for wildlife on land and in water as well.
 It is a large area of land that naturally absorbs water from rain and snow before draining into a nearby waterbody like a river, stream or lake.
 The boundaries of a watershed are the mountains, hills, or other high points where land slopes toward the water.
-More information can be found in Activity 1.1.